talent-plan/tinysql/courses/proj2-README-en.md

 make
 ```

 Note: You can check the Makefile for specific commands.
 Also, the command includes a format check for parser.y and automatic formatting.
-If a format-related error occurs, make needs to be executed again.
+If a format-related error occurs, `make` needs to be executed again.

-## Job Description
+## Task

-After implement `JoinTable`, you can use the failed tests in the parser test to determine what syntax parts need to be added.
+Implement `JoinTable`, you can use the failed tests in the parser test to determine what syntax parts need to be added.

 ## Tests

-`TestDMLStmt` passed the test.
+Pass the test `TestDMLStmt`.

 Once the code is complete, execute it in the root directory

 ```bash